KGB33/homelab/docs/src/k8s/from_scratch.md

 # Step 1: Provision the Nodes

-After the brand new Talos VMs load up, run
+After the brand new Talos VMs load up - and the `STAGE` is `Maintance` - run:

 ```bash
 dagger call \